Rogerian / Person-Centered Therapy

 Learning From Your Own Experiences

-During Rogerian therapy, your counselor might ask you about your own experiences that relate to your current situation.
-If so, it's strictly in a nonjudgmental way.
+During Rogerian therapy sessions, your counselor might ask you about your own experiences that relate to your current situation.
 Their goal is simply to help you reach into yourself to discover what you already know that might help you in the here and now.
 While they might ask you the question, they don't push you to dwell on any specific experience but allow you to decide what's significant and what isn't.

-You may find that you have within you all the information you need to make current decisions.
-The therapist honors your perspective while encouraging you to look for yourself from different perspectives.
-Always, the emphasis is on what you believe matters most.
+You may find that you already have within you all the information you need to make decisions.
+The therapist honors your perspective while also encouraging you to look at your circumstances from different perspectives.
+Still, the emphasis remains on what you believe matters most.

 Making Your Plans And Decisions

-The heart of Rogerian therapy can be found in what you think is best to get out of life exactly what you want.
-There's a certain sense of responsibility in the Rogerian style.
+There's a certain sense of responsibility in this style.
 You can't blame the therapist when you make poor choices.
 On the other hand, when you succeed in achieving your goals through excellent planning and wise decisions, you can feel good about yourself and your strengths.

 What The Therapist Provides In Rogerian Therapy

-So, what does the therapist give you in person-centered therapy that you can't get outside of therapy?
 It may seem like the therapist would have little impact on your life if they don't tell you what to do about it.
-The therapist is always engaged, in both obvious and subtle ways.
+The therapist is always engaged, though, in both obvious and subtle ways.

 Clients often enter therapy with a lack of respect for who they are.
 They may feel powerless to meet the challenges they're faced with.
 In other types of therapy, the counselor would take over for you and instruct you about your problems and how they think you should solve them.
-This way of doing therapy can be helpful, but it doesn't tend to recognize your strengths and capabilities.
+This approach can be helpful, but it doesn't acknowledge your strengths and capabilities.

 Rogerian therapy, though, recognizes the good within you.
 Your therapist always shows respect for you.
-Rather than setting themselves up as the expert who knows more about you than you do, they remember that no one else can see the world through your eyes.
-So, they respect your inner being and your ability to make the changes that are important to you.
+Rather than setting themselves up as the expert who knows more about you than you do, they maintain that no one else can see the world through your eyes.
+Thus, they respect your inner being and your ability to make the changes that are important to you.

 An Opportunity To Explore Your Thoughts And Feelings Freely